yvcvs/first-project/README.md

-# GitHub Introduction Exercise
+# Further GitHub Introduction Exercise

-This exercise introduced me to GitHub!
+This exercise introduced me to more GitHub features!
 I worked on practicing pushes and pulls on the Git Bash command line.
 In the future, I want to learn about the desktop app and practice with that as well.